SwapnilKhandoker101/MailFokus/README.md

 # 📧 MailFokus

-Welcome to the **MailFokus** project — a smart email analysis tool designed to help you gain insights from your Gmail inbox.
+Welcome to the **MailFokus** project — a smart AI-powered email analysis tool designed to help you gain insights from your Gmail inbox.

 With MailFokus, you can: